cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/certificate-validation-methods.md

 For your customers that already have HTTPS on their custom domain, e.g., they’re self-hosted or you’ve manually provisioned, and cannot tolerate a couple minutes of downtime during cutover, additional “pre-validation” methods are available.

-The three validation methods below can be used to obtain a certificate in advance of setting the CNAME to your `$CNAME_TARGET`.
+The validation methods below can be used to obtain a certificate in advance of setting the CNAME to your `$CNAME_TARGET`.

 ### 1. TXT record